skilesare/immortality/the_bootstrap/the_inorganic_to_the_biological.md

-## The inorganic to the biological
+## The Inorganic to the Biological

 The inorganic can be subdivided into three levels: